13 September 2015

 Top left: Pomegranate-shaped grenade.
 Top right: Standard can-shaped grenade.
 Mid: Zi Mu Pao with lengthened barrel.
 Bottom: Zi Mu Pao mounted on a rest.
 From 'Cheng Shu (《城書》)'.

-Late Ming period siege defence treatise Cheng Shu (《城書》) recorded a different variant of Zi Mu Pao with longer barrel and a gun rest.
-It also introduced a new grenade, know as Tie Shi Liu (鐵石榴, lit.
-'Iron pomegranate', most likely a type of iron fragmentation grenade), as an alternative to existing can-shaped grenade.
+A different version of Zi Mu Pao with longer barrel and a gun rest is recorded in late Ming period siege defence treatise Cheng Shu (《城書》), which also introduces a new ball grenade know as Tie Shi Liu (鐵石榴, lit.
+'Iron pomegranate'), as an alternative to existing can-shaped grenade.

 Top left: Casing of Zi Mu Ping grenade.
 Top right: Paper-wrapped wooden rod with fuse, separated from the casing.
 Bottom: Gun rest for Zi Mu Pao.
 From 'Cheng Shu (《城書》)'.